mpvnet-player/mpv.net/Manual.md

 Pressing the shift key while opening a single file will suppress loading all files in the folder.

-### Open > Open URL
+### Open > Open URL or file path from clipboard

-The Open URL menu entry can be used to open URLs for example from YouTube.

-mpv.net monitors the Windows clipboard and ask if URLs should be played in case it finds a URL in the clipboard.
-This feature uses a keyword whitelist that can be configured in the config editor.

-When mpv.net is started from a terminal such as PowerShell, mpv.net attaches to the terminal and outputs status and debug messages.

-Whenever the control key is pressed when files or URLs are opened, the playlist is not cleared but the files or URLs are appended to the playlist.
-This works in all mpv.net features that open files or URLs.
+Opens files and URLs from the clipboard.
+How to open URLs directly from the browser from sites like YouTube is described in the [External Tools section](#external-tools).

+### Open > Open DVD/Blu-ray Drive/Folder

+Opens a DVD/Blu-ray Drive/Folder.

 ### Open > Show media search

-mpv.net supports system wide media searches using the Everything indexing service installed by the popular file search tool Everything (www.voidtools.com).
+mpv.net supports system wide media searches using the Everything indexing service installed by the popular file search tool [Everything](www.voidtools.com).

 ### Open > Load external audio files